osrf/gazebo_tutorials/ros_control/tutorial.md

 ## Add the gazebo\_ros\_control plugin

-In addition to the transmission tags, a Gazebo plugin needs to be added to your URDF that actually parses the transmission tags and loads the appropriate hardware interfaces and controller manager.
+In addition to the transmission tags, a Gazebo-classic plugin needs to be added to your URDF that actually parses the transmission tags and loads the appropriate hardware interfaces and controller manager.
 By default the gazebo\_ros\_control plugin is very simple, though it is also extensible via an additional plugin architecture to allow power users to create their own custom robot hardware interfaces between ros_control and Gazebo.

 The default plugin XML should be added to your URDF: